Devang-Munjani/Shopping-behavior_analysis_using_SQL/README.md

 GROUP BY discount_applied;
 ````

-###People who use discounts do not spend more money.
-T
-###hey only buy slightly more often.
+### People who use discounts do not spend more money.
+They only buy slightly more often.
 So discounts are mostly used by customers who already like the brand, not to bring in new big buyers.

-###Task: 4 Revenue by Category & Season
+### Task: 4 Revenue by Category & Season
-###Find which product categories generate the most revenue and whether this changes by season.
+### Find which product categories generate the most revenue and whether this changes by season.

 ```sql
 select category, season , sum(purchase_amount_usd) as total_revenue